 Dura Composites has achieved Forest Stewardship Council® Chain of Custody certification

-Dura Composites was the world’s first composite timber supplier to achieve Forest Stewardship Council® (FSC) Chain of Custody certification, as part of our commitment to lead the industry in sustainable practice.
+Dura Composites was the world’s first composite timber supplier to achieve Forest Stewardship Council® (FSC) Chain of Custody certification, as part of our commitment to leading the industry in sustainable practice.

 FSC Chain of Custody certification is awarded to companies that can track and document FSC certified material through the production process, from the forest to the consumer, including all successive stages of procurement, processing, manufacturing, distribution and sale of certified goods.

 Dura Composites has the ability to provide all of its Dura Deck, Dura Cladding and Dura Tile products as FSC-certified.
-Look for the products on our website that are accompanied with the FSC logo or the words ‘FSC certified’ and you can be confident you are not damaging the world’s forests and that the product has been manufactured with timber from responsibly managed forests, which meet the highest environmental and social standards.
+Look for the products on our website that are accompanied with the FSC logo or the words ‘FSC certified’ and you can be confident you are not damaging the world’s forests and that the product has been manufactured with timber from responsibly managed forests.

 In today’s marketplace, consumers increasingly have the option to buy products that offer a sustainable solution.
 Ethically harvested wood products are a great example of a high quality product with a lessened environmental impact.
 Asking for and buying wood and paper products certified by the Forest Stewardship Council® (FSC) — is something we can all do that is good for people, good for forests and good for the planet.